BraydenEdington05/cs4337_project2/readme.txt

 After that I created the movement system so that if I wanted to go left,right,up, and down so I could make that happen.
 After that I made the recursive function to find the correct pathing to the exit and finally I added extra functions like validating the map and validating the tile allong with creating the recursive function.

+Files:
+project2.pl - Solves a maze with this criteria:
+            - An f represents a floor space (empty).
+            - A w represents a wall.
+            - An s represents the start space.
+There should be exactly one start space.
+            - An e represents an exit.
+There can be more than one example.pl - Simple test maps test.pl - Creates gen_map/4 for testing

 How to run:
 1) Start prolog with command:
 swipl